The translation of this document is outdated.

 supervisory bodies of Latvia shall inform the European Commission

-and the relevant state regarding activities they are planning to
+and the relevant state of the activities they are planning to

 perform if these states do not perform activities for the